 CAI noted in 2018 that the number of community associations in the United States is between 346,000 and 348,000.
 Furthermore, and more ominous for Amateur Radio operators, 90 percent of new housing starts in the United States are subject to private land use regulations.
 As was noted hereinabove, this is directly attributable to the fact that lenders for new residential land development projects in the United States now uniformly require the filing of a declaration of covenants along with the subdivision plat when a new residential development begins.
-This is a means of protecting the lender’s loan commitment until the developer can complete the sale of residences in the development, repay the lender, and move on to the next project.
-These declarations of covenants invariably, severely limit and most often preclude the installation and maintenance of outdoor Amateur Radio antenna installations, regardless of the potential presence or absence of aesthetic impact of a proposed Amateur Radio antenna installation.
-They preclude all practical Amateur Radio communications and are imposed without regard to the effect on Amateur Radio communications.
+These declarations of covenants frequently limit and often preclude the installation and maintenance of outdoor Amateur Radio antenna installations, regardless of the potential presence or absence of aesthetic impact of a proposed Amateur Radio antenna installation.
+They tend to ppreclude all practical Amateur Radio communications and are imposed without regard to the effect on Amateur Radio communications.

-33. CICs are defined in the Third Restatement of Property [Servitudes, Section 6.2 (2000)] as “a real estate development or neighborhood in which individually owned lots or units are burdened by a servitude that imposes an obligation that cannot be avoided by nonuse or withdrawal (a) to pay for the use of, or contribute to the maintenance of, property held or enjoyed in common by the individual owners, or (b) to pay dues or assessments to an association that provides services or facilities to the common property or to the individually owned property, or that enforces other servitudes burdening the property in the development or neighborhood.”
-The same document notes that a CIC is characterized by either commonly held property or a community association, although most CIC’s have both.
-CICs are typically created by declaration, which imposes the CC&Rs that bind individual homeowners.
-CICs are relatively new in terms of housing arrangements in the United States.
-Early in the 20th century, wealthy persons sought the prestige of a gated community which gave rise to the concept, but by the 1960s, CICs were much more prevalent.
-With golf and retirement communities, the concept spread, especially in the southern and southwestern states.

-34. This literally exponential growth in CICs in the United States is of great concern to radio Amateurs, because it indicates that the ability of a buyer of real property to acquire property that is not burdened by private land use regulations (and thus the ability to erect a reasonable, efficient Amateur Radio antenna at his or her residence) is seriously decreasing.
+33 34.
+The exponential growth in CICs in the United States is of great concern to radio Amateurs, because it indicates that the ability of a buyer of real property to acquire property that is not burdened by private land use regulations (and thus the ability to erect a reasonable, efficient Amateur Radio antenna at his or her residence) is seriously decreasing.
 A 1999 Gallup Organization’s survey of community association homeowner satisfaction led CAI in 2005 to conclude that “more than four in five housing starts during the past 5 to 8 years have been built as part of an association-governed community.”
 A 1993 article about public and private land use regulations prepared for a real estate course at the University of Houston in Texas claimed that an estimated 50 percent of new home construction in Houston occurred in highly restricted residential communities.